hapax/hapax.github.io/assets/maximal.md

 infinitely many intermediate stops.
 I won't prove it formally, but hopefully it's clear that such a path is always longer than the straight line as well.
-Putting it all together, find that
+Putting it all together, we learn a basic fact about route planning:

 ---

 <span style="padding-left: 20px; display:block">
-Any departures from a straight line between $A$ and $B$ increase route length.
+Any departures from a straight line between $A$ and $B$ increase trip length.
 </span>

 ---

 ### 1.3.
-Length on a blob<a id="sec-1-3" name="sec-1-3"></a>
+Over the moutains<a id="sec-1-3" name="sec-1-3"></a>

-Our observations about candy store visits are sort of obvious, and seemed confined to a flat, two-dimensional plane.
+The second surveyor now makes a

 But the benefit of stating them in an odd way is that we can easily generalise to more interesting situations.
 First, we will think about trip-planning in higher dimensions.